shadoine/stock-pipeline/README.md

 ## ✅ EXTRA

 ## ✅ plot_stock.py for visualization
-- can visualize the shown data
+- Can visualize the shown data
 - You might have to install pgAdmin 4 and connect to the local server.

 ## ✅ plot_sample_stock.py for example